EMA's 29th Annual Meeting

 - Gates Sanford, Head of Trading, 3Degrees

 10:20 -10:50 a.m.
-Networking Break: Sponsored by Tradition Energy |Foyer
+Networking Break: Sponsored by Tradition Energy | Grand Ballroom Foyer, West Tower, Level 2

 10:50 - 11:30 a.m.
-Panel Discussion: Federal Climate Policy in Flux: Decoding the New Regulatory Reality | Main Ballroom
+Panel Discussion: Federal Climate Policy in Flux: Decoding the New Regulatory Reality | Grand Ballroom, West tower, Level 2

 Join our expert panel for a critical analysis of the rapidly evolving federal environmental policy landscape.
 Following recent executive orders and the signing of the Big Beautiful Bill that have reshaped climate priorities, this session will examine the legislative and regulatory ripple effects across Washington.
 Whether you're tracking regulatory risk, planning corporate strategy, or simply trying to understand where federal climate policy is headed, this discussion will provide the insights you need to navigate an uncertain policy environment.